PabloSarro/Optimizing-Graph-Modularity-for-Clustering/README.md

 # Resolution:

-The LOUVAIN METHOD is used, a very efficient method for finding good partitions in large network communities.
+The Louvain Method is used, a very efficient method for finding good partitions in large network communities.
 It consists of two phases, which are implemented in the GrafPajek.java file.

 ## Phase 1 (Local Community Variation):